 Mr. Dreyer became a signature member of the Artists For Conservation Foundation in 2010 and has had his work selected for the annual AFC International Exhibit of Nature in Art consistently since his inclusion.
-His work has been juried into the live exhibit the last six years in a row.
+His work has been juried into the live exhibit the last seven years in a row.

 His oil on canvas “Barn Owl in the Old Barn” was recently acquired by the Arizona Sonora Desert Museum in Tucson, Arizona to become part of their permanent collection of wildlife art.
 His work is also part of the permanent collection of the St. Louis University Museum of Art, recently ranked No. 4 among the top college museums in the nation.
 Mr. Dreyer is regularly commissioned by the St. Louis Zoo for their semi-annual Zoofari fundraiser to create a wildlife portrait of that year's featured animal.
 The portrait is used as the cornerstone of their marketing and fundraising appeal.

 He works out of his studio in his hometown of Webster Groves, Missouri and spends time when he can at his extended family's cabin bordering the western edge of Rocky Mountain National Park, near Grand Lake, Colorado.